anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 ## 4.7 Service meshes

 Application service meshes are not in scope for the architecture.
-The service mesh is a dedicated infrastructure layer for handling service-to-service communication, it is recommended to secure service-to-service communications within a cluster and to reduce the attack surface.
+The service mesh is a dedicated infrastructure layer for handling service-to-service communication, and it is recommended to secure service-to-service communications within a cluster and to reduce the attack surface.
 The benefits of the service mesh framework are described in [5.4.3](./chapter05.md#543-use-transport-layer-security-and-service-mesh).
 In addition to securing communications, the use of service mesh extends Kubernetes capabilities regarding observability and reliability.

 Network service mesh specifications are handled in section [4.5 Networking solutions](#45-networking-solutions).